csc2430-master/Lab1-Starter/README.md

 # LAB 1 - Evaluation Steps

+## Future Version
+Try to be more explicit about how to use the string methods and why we want them to avoid using at or []

 ## Goal
 Practice the methods offered by the C++ standard library string class by writing a C++ program that reads in an arithmetic expression and prints out a step by step evaluation of the expression.